 This is another necessary step toward buying a rent to own home that most families hate doing!
-I can totally understand, the last thing people want to do is to be told they can’t qualify because of this or that reason!
+I can totally understand, the last thing people want to be told is they don’t qualify for something.

 Don’t Expect Anyone to Assist YOU

-The majority (99%) of sellers offering their home as a rent to own are not going to help you figure out if you can qualify for a mortgage within the time frame you both agree to.
-They either don’t know how to help you and all too often, they aren’t concerned with something that is really your problem to deal with…
+The majority of sellers offering their home as a rent to own are not going to help you determine if you can qualify for a mortgage within the time frame agreed to.
+They likely don’t know how to help you and often aren’t concerned with something that is really your problem to deal with.

 I recommend that you go to an online mortgage website like LendingTree.
 It’s a simple, no-obligation service where you enter in your basic information and LendingTree will find the best lender for your situation and have them contact you.

 Whether you choose to contact LendingTree, another online mortgage site, or a local lender, these are the questions I recommend you ask: